RecolitusMorbus/Sprint-Challenge--Testing/README.md

   `describe()`creates a block that groups together several related tests while `it()` actually runs the test.
 Good ways to use both is to group related tests by nesting several `describe()` methods within one dedicated to the file you're testing, using the `it()` method to conduct tests within those specific `describe()` methods

 2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+  `Test Driven Development` is used to write tests that ensure your code behaves the way it should before you even start writing the code.
+I think it sounds valuable.

 3. Mention three types of automated tests.

+  a) End to End
+  b) Integration
+  c) Unit

 ## Project Set Up